What if Earth captured the Moon? A surprising new take on the Moon’s origin

 Despite the fact that the Moon is Earth’s closest neighbor, scientists have been struggling with the mystery of its origin for centuries.

-In the 1980s, astronomers suggested that this natural satellite of our planet was formed as a result of a catastrophic collision with the protoplanet Theia at the beginning of history.
-Lands However, a recent study by a team from the University of Pennsylvania has shown that the so-called collision theory may be incorrect.
+In the 1980s, astronomers suggested that this natural satellite formed after a catastrophic collision with the protoplanet Theia early in Earth’s history.
+However, a recent study by a team from the University of Pennsylvania suggests the so-called collision theory may be incorrect.

 Did the Earth capture the Moon?